Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 What if I’m not a USAA customer?

-Once you’ve become a member of USAA, you can get an online insurance quote from USAA with:
+Once you’ve become a member of USAA, you can get an online insurance quote from USAA with these details:

 - Your name and date of birth.